El-Fitz/EventSourcedCQRS/README.md

 This is a work in progress Event Sourced CQRS Framework in Typescript.

-©2021 Thomas Léger.
+Copyright ©2021 Thomas Léger.
 All rights reserved.